D2. Navigating in VR

 Scene

-view, watch theXR Rig
+view, watch theXR Origin

 rotate around its vertical axis (Y-axis) and verify it’s pivoting from the base. - Adjust the